milesbinding/occupi/README.md

 1. Run the Spring Boot API by running the .jar (`java -jar <app_name>-<app_version>-SNAPSHOT.jar`) release or building the API yourself in an IDE of your choice, using the `pom.xml` file.
 Running the API in an IDE such as Eclipse or IntelliJ IDEA will allow you to change the database URL and password in `application.properties`, so this method is preferred.
 However, note that distance calculation is unavailable in Windows, and in Linux it requires you to pair with the device through the GUI.
-2. Run the Python script `main.py` on the Raspberry Pi to start collecting occupancy data.
+2. Run the Python script `main.py`, and change the API URL in the `config.ini` file generated.
+For example, `http://localhost:8080/devices` or `http://192.168.0.XX/devices`.
+The computer or Raspberry Pi will start collecting occupancy data.
 You can use Thonny (comes preinstalled on Raspberry Pi OS), any Python IDE of your choice on a Windows system, or just run the script in a terminal by using `python main.py`.
 3. Start the React Native app by entering `$env:NODE_OPTIONS = "--openssl-legacy-provider"` and `npx expo start --web` into the Node.js terminal.
 Open your browser and  navigate to `http://localhost:19006` to view the app.
+Or, just use the provided APK on your Android Device.

 ## Acknowledgments